jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 The access layer (Synapse copilot and chat) improves every run in real time and supplies high-signal intervention data while fine-tuning the whole system.
 Optimizing, protected by the Defense layer, keeps the dataset alive and current through global weight tuning.
 Learning (Neural-Net Scoring Head, Meta-RL, and the Hyperagent) extracts deep, calibrated patterns and learns how to learn from access-layer performance.
-Distillation trains the continuously learning teacher model and pushes targeted student models back into every local EM instance through the intelligent operating system that orchestrates swarms, resource allocation, and global package distribution at massive scale.
+Distillation trains the Mixture of Process Experts and pushes targeted student models back into every local EM instance through the intelligent operating system — the same intelligent operating system that makes massive scaling easy and generates the rich telemetry that teaches the system what works best.

 The cycle repeats with mathematical inevitability: cleaner data, better access, richer learning signals, stronger models, higher-quality fragments.

 We got the right data (dense mining at the moment of insight + graph mining).
-We filtered it (verifier-first 60/40 scoring, 7D geometric means, 5-layer vault gate).
+We filtered it beautifully (verifier-first 60/40 scoring, 7D geometric means, 5-layer vault gate).
-We used it (real-time access improvements + continuous global tuning + economic synthesis).
+We used it maximally (real-time access improvements + continuous global tuning + economic synthesis).
-We trained with it (Neural-Net Scoring Head + targeted teacher-to-student distillation connected to the operations blueprint loop).
+We trained with it perfectly (Neural-Net Scoring Head + targeted vector distillation connected to the operations blueprint loop).

 The result is a self-reinforcing intelligence flywheel that grows stronger, more valuable, and more accessible with every run.